The Bankrate promise

 Just because you can be approved for a new loan doesn’t mean you should refinance.
 Here are a few cases when it might make sense to move from an FHA to a conventional mortgage:

 - You could get a lower interest rate.
-This is a tricky one – mortgage rates in 2022 rose to their highest point in two decades, so low rates are hard to find.
+This is a tricky one – mortgage rates have topped 7 percent as of August 2023, so low rates are hard to find.
 However, it’s worth checking.
 Look at the market now versus when you applied, and use Bankrate’s refinance calculator to estimate your savings with a lower rate.

-- You’re going to stay there long enough to recoup your closing costs.
+- You’re planning to stay put.
 If there are no plans of moving in your future and you still have a long time left on your current loan, a conventional loan refinance can be a smart decision.
 However, if you’re planning to move in the next couple of years, refinancing might not be wise, because you might not have enough time to hit the break-even point where your savings outweigh the upfront closing costs on a new loan.

-Benefits of refinancing an FHA loan to a conventional loan
+Pros and cons of refinancing from FHA to conventional loan

-If you refinance your FHA loan to a conventional loan and still have to pay mortgage insurance due to your equity level, you might find that the premium costs more now than what it cost for your FHA loan.
-Refinancing, however, could lower your monthly payments enough to compensate, and the tradeoff is that you’ll be able to cancel PMI, eventually, on the conventional loan.
+- You can lower mortgage insurance costs.
+If you refinance your FHA loan to a conventional loan and still incur mortgage insurance (due to your home equity level), you might find that the premium costs more now than what it cost for your FHA loan.
+Refinancing, however, could lower your monthly payments enough to compensate, and the tradeoff is that you’ll be able to cancel private mortgage insurance, eventually, on the conventional loan (once your outstanding loan balance drops to 80 percent of your home’s value).

 While conventional refinance rates tend to be lower than FHA refinance rates, it’s not all roses if you switch to this new type of loan.
 Consider these drawbacks: